syncfusion-content/blazor-docs/blazor/treeview/node-customization.md

 }
 ```

-## Enable/Disable nodes on load in Blazor TreeView Component
+## Enable or Disable individual node on load in Blazor TreeView Component

 In the Blazor TreeView component, you are able to disable individual nodes on initial rendering by passing the particular node id inside the [DisableNodesAsync](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.SfTreeView-1.html#Syncfusion_Blazor_Navigations_SfTreeView_1_DisableNodesAsync_System_String___) method in the [Created](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.TreeViewEvents-1.html#Syncfusion_Blazor_Navigations_TreeViewEvents_1_Created) event.
 You can enable the disabled node by reverting the changes in the `Created` event.